DavidQuartz/davidquartz/README.md

 I bring ideas to life. <br />
 I work remotely and love to experiment with personal projects.<br />
-Developer of [Nantoo](https://nantooapp.com), a geosocial app for meeting with locals and exploring new cities.
+Developer of [Nantoo](https://nantooapp.com), a geosocial app for safe meetups with locals and exploring new cities.

 #### Main languages and tools I work with: